lemon198/AlohaMini-Simulation/README.md

 Contributions are welcome.
 Please open issues or PRs against the upstream repository and follow its contribution guidelines.

 e-mail address：s-wyw25@bjzgca.edu.cn

+## Future

+I'll keep exploring VLA algorithms on AlohaMini and will continuously updates.
+Your stars are what keep this project moving forward.

 ## License